 Keep in mind that these tasks are simple and not complicated.
 Just remember to be organized, take notes when possible, and be direct and concise when giving answers.
 To complete the tasks, you will need 20 minutes to finish this part of the test.

 Who Exactly Is the IELTS Life Skills Exam Designed For?

 People who are applying for some form of visa from UK Visa & Immigration or people who may have need of English proficiency certification for employment.
 The IELTS Life Skills exam is meant to support UK Visa and Immigration applications.

 For specifics regarding which version of the IELTS Life Skills exam you need to support your application to UK Visas and Immigration, follow this link to the decision matrix on the IELTS website.

 Go to the official IELTS website for an up-to-date list of approved test centers.
-Click on this link for an official list of test centers: ielts.org

-Prices may vary somewhat, but the cost of an IELTS Life Skills exam should be in the neighborhood of 175-200€.
-Check official test centers in your country for the current prices.
+Prices may vary somewhat, but the cost of an IELTS Life Skills exam should be in the neighborhood of USD195.
+Check official test centers in your state for the current prices.

-Registration is typically done online, and you will need official government ID.
+Registration is typically done online, and you will need an official government ID.
 If you are a foreigner residing in the UK, then you will need to use your passport.
 A test center may have in-person registration; official government ID is also required.

-You will get one of two results: Pass or Fail.
+It is a “Pass or Fail” test therefore preparation is key.
 A failed result means that you were not successful, and you cannot use your exam for UK Visa & Immigration to obtain a visa.